santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 # Basic Principals

 Data Lake has three levels of security:
-1. Firewall
+1. Firewall - Network Level Security
-2. RBAC Permissions
+2. RBAC Permissions - User/Resource Level Security
-3. ACL Permissions
+3. ACL Permissions - User/Data Level Security

-The firewall is address-based security and acts like any other firewall.
-RBAC Permissions and ACL Permissions are user-based permissions.
+These permissions can all play a part in a user's access to the data, and this guide covers the basics of all three below!
+In general, however, refer to the Firewall when dealing with network security, refer to RBAC when dealing with Resource-Level security, and refer to ACL permissions when dealing with data-level security.

 ```
 Note:
 Understanding how these permissions work will allow you to solve many/most ADLS cases.